TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 the idea.)

 (You’ll note that all these URLs are within directories, not at the top-level.
-This just feels cleaner to me—I don’t like imagining the entire site’s files are sprawled across the root directory randomly;it’s much nicer to think of them stacked up inside ‘/watch/‘ or ‘/b/‘.
+This just feels cleaner to me — I don’t like imagining the entire site’s files are sprawled across the root directory randomly;it’s much nicer to think of them stacked up inside ‘/watch/‘ or ‘/b/‘.
 But if your main nouns are subdirectories themselves, as with the user pages on Twitter and Delicious, it might make sense to break this rule.
 (More